 The Definitive Book of Body Language quotes Desmond Morris when he noted that putting objects against the lips or the mouth is an attempt to relive the security a baby had when he was breastfeeding.
 A person wearing glasses putting the arm of the frame in or near the mouth is looking for reassurance.
 As we’ve already seen, it’s also a stalling sign to gain time, as it is taking them off frequently to clean them.

-Folding them will often means they have reached a decision, while putting them back mean says the person wants to “see” more of the information or evidences.
+Folding them will often mean they have reached a decision, while putting them back mean says the person wants to “see” more of the information or evidences.

 Big frame glasses project power while frameless or thin frame glasses convey a powerless image and say you are more interested in fashion than in business and the opposite is true in social situation.